-MOTE: For information about the Dell warranty for your computer, see the Product Information Guide or separate paper warranty document that
+NOTE: For information about the Dell warranty for your computer, see the Product Information Guide or separate paper warranty document that shipped with your computer.

 For optimal computer performance and to help preserve BIOS settings, operate your DellTM portable computer with the main battery installed at all times.
-One battery is supplied as standard equipment in the battery bay
+One battery is supplied as standard equipment in the battery bay.

 NOTE: Because the battery may not be fully charged, use the AC adapter to connect your new computer to an electrical outlet the first time you use the computer.
 For best results, operate the computer with the AC adapter until the battery is fully charged.
-To view battery charge status, access the Control Panel Power Options, and then click the Power Meter tab.
+To view battery charge status, check the Power Meter in Power Options (see "Accessing Power Options Properties" on page 33).